 1. Three Pizzas Are Too Much

 Bezos’ philosophy is that smaller teams (5 to 7 people max) are more efficient, more nimble, and allow for a better flow of ideas.
-Originally reported in the Wall Street Journal, Bezos introduced the concept of the “two-pizza team” — that is, any team should be small enough that it could be fed with two pizzas.
+Originally reported in the Wall Street Journal, Bezos introduced a tactical concept of the “two-pizza team” — that is, any team should be small enough that it could be fed with two pizzas.

 2. Three Powerful Words

-All leaders say they have a ‘bias for action.’
+All managers say they have a ‘bias for action.’
 But how many times have you sat in a meeting where the conversation spins because the room simply cannot reach consensus?
 Bezos offers advice for leaders to keep things moving in this situation: Disagree and commit.

 “This phrase will save a lot of time.
 If you have conviction on a particular direction even though there’s no consensus, it’s helpful to say, “Look, I know we disagree on this but will you gamble with me on it?
 Disagree and commit?”